-CHIVALRY
+ENGL 1320 (3).
+CHIVALRY.
 The development of the ideal of chivalry from its origins in the medieval legends of King Arthur to modern literature.

-THE WORLD OF SHAKESPEARE
+ENGL 1330 (3).
+THE WORLD OF SHAKESPEARE.
 Introductory study of eight or nine of Shakespeare's important plays, placed in historical, intellectual, and cultural contexts.

-THE AMERICAN HEROINE

-Images of the American heroine in popular and traditional literature, studied in terms of their reflection of the evolving roles of American women.
+ENGL 1360 (3).
+THE AMERICAN HEROINE.
+Images of the American heroine in popular and traditional literature, studied in terms of their reflection of the evolving roles of American women

-CRAFTY WORLDS
+ENGL 1362 (3).
+CRAFTY WORLDS.
 An introductory study of selected 20th-century novels emphasizing both ideas of modernity and the historical or cultural contexts that generate these ideas.

-THE MYTH OF THE AMERICAN WEST

-The myth and reality of the American West as seen through key works of history, folklore and fiction, including study of the serious Western novel and the subliterary "western."
+ENGL 1363 (3).
+THE MYTH OF THE AMERICAN WEST.
+The myth and reality of the American West as seen through key works of history, folklore and fiction, including study of the serious Western novel and the subliterary Western.

-LITERATURE OF MINORITIES
+ENGL 1365 (3).
+LITERATURE OF MINORITIES.
 Representative works of African American, Hispanic American, Gay, Asian American and Native American literature, both in their immediate cultural context and against the background of the larger American culture.